Jacob Chung performs at Dizzy's Club in New York City.

 Every Music student is required to take electives outside the Faculty of Music, thus satisfying the breadth requirements of the degree.
 A vast selection of courses is offered by the Faculty of Arts & Science.
 In many cases, Arts & Science courses complement and strengthen a student’s chosen Music specialization.

-A minimum of 4.0 credits in Breadth Electives must be completed, with the exception of the History, Culture & Theory specialization that requires 5.0 credits and the Interdisciplinary Music Studies program that permits up to 8.0 credits.
-Within the Breadth Electives, a required minimum of 3.0 credits must be from courses in the Faculty of Arts & Science, with the exception of the specialization in History, Culture & Theory, which requires at least 4.0 credits.
+A minimum of 4.0 credits in Breadth Electives must be completed, with the exception of the Interdisciplinary Music Studies program that permits up to 8.0 credits.
+Within the Breadth Electives, a required minimum of 3.0 credits must be from courses in the Faculty of Arts & Science.

 Students are free to choose from any of the courses offered by the Faculty of Arts & Science, that sparks their interest, provided prerequisites and corequisites are met.
 Additionally, students are able to use these breadth electives towards completing a Minor or Major in a given discipline within the Faculty of Arts & Science.